 Bella Scanio – University of Nottingham, ancient history

-Bella is studying ancient history at the University of Nottingham.
-She is the former social secretary and now president of the Classics Committee within her university.
-Bella has previously volunteered as an Army cadet and her leadership and teamwork was recognised when she received The Duke of Westminster Award in 2017 and Best Section Commander Award at a military competition two years in a row in 2015 and 2016.
+Bella studied ancient history at the University of Nottingham before continuing to a masters in management at the University of Bath.
+She is the former social secretary and president of the Classics Committee within the University of Nottingham.
+Bella also previously volunteered as an Army cadet and her leadership and teamwork was recognised when she received The Duke of Westminster Award in 2017 and Best Section Commander Award at a military competition two years in a row in 2015 and 2016.
 She is also a proactive member of her local community, being head of a unique school tradition called drill, and has spoken at many professional conferences, encouraging qualifications and military organisations for young individuals.
 Bella has since undertook a summer placement at Enterprise Rent-A-Car HQ, choosing to gain experience in the sales team.

 Amelia Vickery | University of Reading | management and business Aslaug Mariusdottir | Aston University | international business and management Bella Scanio | University of Nottingham | ancient history Harriet Pinder | University of Bristol | politics and international relations James Addis | University of Bath | politics and international relations Joao Raimundo | Lancaster University | business studies Joshua Butcher | University of York | business and management Kate Hardwick | Loughborough University | air transport management Megan Fearon | University of Salford | contemporary history and politics Stephen Lim-Heath | Loughborough University | international business